A SCULLER ruled out of the Rio Olympics after back surgery won the suits versus skins

 Cousins, who was in the boat that finished fifth at London 2012 and was fourth at last year’s World Championships, was victorious in the Sunday morning swim.

-He told the Henley Standard: “Being fairly new to swimming I was over the moon to win.
+Henley Standard: “Being fairly new to swimming I was over the moon to win.
 It was a good race.
 It’s a nice change from rowing where I’ve come from.

 “It’s been a good couple of weeks winning a bronze in the open category in the Classic as well and to build on that.”